Intro – Cosmetic Injectables

 It is important for treatments to continue to prevent redevelopment of larger, stronger facial muscles.
 This ensures that patients costs remain low, and results remain long-lasting.
 The common areas treated include lines on the forehead, between and around the eyes, on the nose and the lower face.

-Dr Dennis Millard, Director and founder of Utopian Cosmetics in Peppermint Grove has performed many preventative Cosmetic Injectable treatments on both Men and Women, as has Dr Paige Morley, the newest member of the clinical team at Utopian Cosmetics.
+Dr Dennis, Director and founder of Utopian Cosmetics in Peppermint Grove has performed many preventative Cosmetic Injectable treatments on both Men and Women.

 “There has been a large increase in clients in their 20’s and 30’s looking to have preventative treatments performed” says Dr Paige Morley, who trained as a GP and Skin Specialist before starting work at Utopian Cosmetics.
 “In Australia the sun plays a huge part in premature ageing through skin damage and accelerated wrinkle development”.
 As a result of this accelerated damage and Australia’s large wealthy middle class, cosmetic injectables have become extremely common here.
 It’s no longer a taboo subject, and many people now consider cosmetic injectables to be a routine part of skincare.